Joint Research Centre

 Data Download

 Currently all of the mapped datasets are available to download (i.e. occurrence, change, seasonality, recurrence, transitions and maximum extent).
-The water history datasets and metadata datasets will be made available in the near future.

 Download process